THE END OF THE WICKED

 There is no “sea” of people in the new world of righteousness who are led about by the wicked.
 Every individual is known of God and kept by Him from the proud boasts of the political leaders.

 This is what the wicked are like—always carefree, they increase in wealth.
-(Psalms 37:12)
+(Psalm 37:12)

 It is these kinds of people who attend church, looking to God to help them in their daily life.
 God sees each such person and provides housing, clothes, food, and oftentimes physical and mental healing.